Tampa Speeding Accident Lawyer

 Speeding is especially dangerous to the speeding driver and their passengers, who together account for 84% of speeding-related traffic fatalities.
 When it comes to non-fatal injuries, though, more than 40% of the victims are occupants of the non-speeding vehicle or are pedestrians or bicyclists.

 Speeding is a causal or contributing factor in most Tampa car accidents.
 Speeding is also evidence of negligent or reckless behavior.
 This means a speeding driver involved in an accident can be held partly or completely responsible for causing the crash.
-At Anderson & Anderson, our team of attorneys and staff work together every day to help car accident victims in Tampa recover compensation for their injuries caused by a negligent driver.
+At Anderson & Anderson, our team of Tampa speeding accident lawyers and staff work together every day to help car accident victims recover compensation for their injuries caused by a negligent driver.
 Please give us a call for assistance if you or a loved one is hurt in a Tampa car accident.

 Why Is Speeding so Dangerous?